Guide to Leveraging Industry Expert Interviews to Write High-Quality Content

 So is your website content credible?
 Does it demonstrate a high level of expertise?
 If so, that’s great news.
 You can check out the rest of our SEO Copywriting Checklist for other ways you can improve your content.
 If not, it’s time to make some friends with experts.

 How?
-I’m going to share with you my step-by-step process for building and maintaining healthy relationships with industry experts, a process I had the chance to perfect as a writer for a big-brand client in the wedding industry while working here at Bruce Clay, Inc. Although the project lasted a year, the friendships I made continue as most experts have shared an interest to stay in touch for future collaborations.
+I’m going to share with you a step-by-step process for building and maintaining healthy relationships with industry experts, a process we’ve had the chance to perfect in producing content for a big-brand client in the wedding industry.

 What makes an industry expert?